Lawrence Cohn: Life and career

-He was born in Lebanon, Pennsylvania, and as a child moved with his family to Bensonhurst in Brooklyn.
+Lawrence Cohn was born in Lebanon, Pennsylvania, and as a child moved with his family to Bensonhurst in Brooklyn.
 He started listening to, and collecting, blues records as a child, continuing through his teens when he also started attending jazz and blues performances in New York City.
 After leaving school he attended City College of New York, but left during his studies to serve in the U.S. Army in the Korean War.
 When the war ended he toured widely as a member of the Army basketball team, before returning to complete college and enrol at Brooklyn Law School.
 He then became a federal agent, later working with Attorney General Bobby Kennedy.